 - Clearing heat

-Fan Xie Ye works best when combined with plenty of water, Eastern Food Therapy, and moderate exercise.
+However, Fan Xie Ye works even better when combined with plenty of water, Eastern Food Therapy, and moderate exercise.

 Note: Information on this site is for educational purposes only and is not meant to substitute the advice provided by your own veterinarian.